ashtroboy79/QA-DevOps-Core-Practical-Project/README.md

 ## Future Development

 * Add a load balancer - added 07/07/22
-* Run the application with a Gunicorn WSGI server rather than as a native flask app implementation 08/07/22
+* Run the application with a Gunicorn WSGI server rather than as a native flask app implementation started 08/07/22
 * Add a SQL to store any previous encounters

 ## Credits and acknowledgments